YawenLiang0629/YawenLiang0629.github.io/_pages/about.md

 - *2021.05-2021.08*, Summer Project: *Optimization Code for the Design of IPT Resonant Converters*
   Supervised by **Dr. Francesca Grazian** and **Prof. Dr. T. Batista Soeiro**

-  - Modeled and analyzed a series-series (SS)-compensated inductive power transfer (IPT) resonant converter for EV wireless charging using MATLAB and LTspice
+  - Modeled and analyzed a series-series (SS)-compensated inductive power transfer (IPT) resonant converter for EV wireless charging using MATLAB and LTspice.
-  - Investigated soft switching behavior and developed a state-space model to assess component losses
+  - Investigated soft switching behavior and developed a state-space model to assess component losses.
-  - Performed system efficiency analysis under varying thermal and load conditions
+  - Performed system efficiency analysis under varying thermal and load conditions.
-  - Validated simulation results with experimental data and identified optimal design parameters for efficiency improvement
+  - Validated simulation results with experimental data and identified optimal design parameters for efficiency improvement.

 # Publications